 - All other health plans - For private car travel, patients will receive a reimbursement equal to the cost of round-trip public transportation between their home and the hospital.

 Reimbursement for Accompanying a Patient

-- A person accompanying a patient on public transport, may receive a partial funding for travel expenses, in accordance with the patient's HMO.
+- A person accompanying a patient on public transport, may receive partial funding for travel expenses, in accordance with the patient's Health Fund.